lkoepsel/AVR_C/docs/RPi_build.md

 1. CHOOSE OS -> Raspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit)
 1. CHOOSE STORAGE -> **ENSURE THIS IS YOUR SD CARD!**
 #### Edit Custom Settings
+1. **General** tab: (set per your location)
+    * *Set hostname*: to be unique to you if you are in an environment with multiple installations
+    * *Set username...*: its best to have it be the same username on your PC and **remember the password you assign**
-1. **General** tab - set per your location, make sure the wi-fi is the same SSD as your PC, for this example *Set hostname:* will be *avr-c*
+    * make sure the wi-fi is the same SSD as your PC
+    * set locale to your time zone and keyboard layout as desired (in US, set to "*us*")
 1. **SERVICES** Select "Allow public-key...", click *RUN SSH-KEYGEN* if required
 1. **OPTIONS** Select all